PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Implementation.md

 - Scraper design and its incremental implementation, starting from a standard class design, enriching after a working version has been done with its actor extension.
 Moreover, some template Policies has been provided.
 - Scraper's Result design and its incremental implementation, starting from a simple container, enriched with aggregation techniques to promote Exporter scaling.
 - DSL Exporter section, designing and implementing DSL keywords.
-- Design and implementation of tests suites.
+- Design and implementation of tests suites related to previous topics.

 Further details of implementation for the most relevant parts are described in the following sections.